 Let me reiterate: even if your campaign rocks and your ads win all kinds of industry awards, you should still show another ad, created with another idea in mind, to a smaller part of your audience.

-You never know when you can strike gold and be even more successful by having an ad that resonates with yet untapped audiences.
+You never know when you can strike gold and become even more successful by reaching yet untapped audiences with an ad that resonates.

 Lesson 5: Learn from Your Competitors